+How to create multi-project templates with TemplateBuilder

 Sample Projects

 I’m going to show you how to create multi-project template.
 Let’s say we want our new template to create a solution with two projects - class library (let’s further call it Specification) and a test library (Tests) which will contain functional tests.